Henrikas-Kiupelis/timestar/API/v3/Customer.md

   * HTTP 400; the id field was set;
   * HTTP 400; a mandatory field was not set;

-Returned FullCustomer will have its id field set;
+Returned customer will have its id field set;

 ------

 #### Update
 ```
     PUT   /customer
-    BODY  ValidCustomerDTO
+    BODY  SuppliedCustomer
     RET   void
 ```